xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/586_stringtest.ant.md

   generate book1:read() to self;
 end if;
 ```
-`book::name` does not get assigned but is simply compared in the calling
+`book::name()` does not get assigned but is simply compared in the calling
 context.
 An architectural by-ref parameter would need to be allocated,
-passed and populated to to/from the generated operation body.
+passed and populated to/from the generated operation body.

 Also, the mapping of parameters in OAL to parameters in generated code is
 direct and results in code that is relatively easy to relate to the source